MystenLabs/sui/doc/src/explore/tutorials.md

 ## Playing TicTacToe
 As we mentioned earlier, we will need 3 parties to participate in this game: Admin, PlayerX and PlayerO.
 As a high level, the game works as following:
-1. The admin creates a game, which also specifies the addresses or the two players.
-This will also creates two capability objects and send to each of the addresses to give them permission to participate in the same game.
-This ensures that arbitrary person cannot attempt to join their game.
+1. The admin creates a game, which also specifies the addresses of the two players.
+This will also create two capability objects and send to each of the addresses to give them permission to participate in the same game.
+This ensures that an arbitrary person cannot attempt to join this game.
-2. Each player takes turns to send a Marker object to the admin indicating where they want to place their marker.
+2. Each player takes turns to send a *Mark* object to the admin indicating where they want to place their mark.
-3. The admin, upon receiving markers (in practice, this is done through monitoring events), place the marker to the gameboard.
+3. The admin, upon receiving marks (in practice, this is done through monitoring events), places the mark to the gameboard.
 4. (2) and (3) repeats until game ends.
-Because the admin owns the gameboard, each individual player cannot place a marker directly to the gameboard (they don't own the object, and hence cannot mutate it, see [Object Model](../build/objects.md)), each marker placement is split to 2 steps, that each player first sends a marker, and then the admin places the marker.
+Because the admin owns the gameboard, each individual player cannot place a mark directly on the gameboard (they don't own the object, and hence cannot mutate it, see [Object Model](../build/objects.md)), each mark placement is split to 2 steps, that each player first sends a mark, and then the admin places the mark.
 A sample gameplay can also be found in the [TicTacToeTests](../../../sui_programmability/examples/games/tests/TicTacToeTests.move).

 Now let's begin the game!
 First of all, let's create a game: